ASPLOS26-AsymCheck/AsymCheck/README.md

 # DelayCheck

-**One-iTeration-ahead Checkpointing**, called **DelayCheck**, is an iteration-level checkpointing solution that minimizes the impact on the training process, including in-memory checkpointing and on-disk checkpointing.
-DelayCheck partitions the checkpoints based on a gradient merging strategy and fills them into pipeline bubbles within an iteration to avoid training blocking and allocates only a small GPU buffer for all partition checkpoints and stores them sequentially to avoid GPU out-of-memory.
-This repository contains **DelayCheck**'s source code, as well as a set of benchmarking scripts for some existing state-of-the-art checkpointing solutions.
+**Delaying Checkpointing**, called **DelayCheck**, is a new checkpointing mechanism that delays the checkpointing operation until the forward pass ends and the backward pass begins, so as to reduce the training stalls for efficient modern distributed training.
+Further, we also propose an optimized on-disk checkpointing scheme and a fast failure recovery scheme to enhance the performance of DelayCheck.

 # Implementation